What Is a Car Bra, and Why Do People Cover Car Bumpers?

 As you would assume, the canvas cover protects the vehicle from damage done by flying gravel, bugs, precipitation, and debris.
 Its leather or vinyl material and felt lining slides onto the front of a vehicle, where it secures for prolonged use.

 Back in the early 1960s, Billy Colgan designed the first car bra per a request from Lockheed engineers who wanted something to protect their Porsche cars.
 Till then, Colgan specialized in interior upholstery.
-But, his production of a handful of exterior covers for luxury cars eventually led him to patent the “Original Car Bra” and focus his business on producing this accessory.
+But, his production of a handful of exterior covers for luxury cars (check some of them at this car cover store) eventually led him to patent the “Original Car Bra” and focus his business on producing this accessory.
 Following the fad, other manufacturers began producing similar products that were custom-fitting for popular luxury or sports models.

 To those unfamiliar with car bras, it may be surprising to learn that these leather hood masks aren’t just for protection.
 While the tight black canvas does shelter the car’s front end from scrapes and scratches, many owners equipped their vehicles with car bras as a fashion accessory.
 At one time, many people did consider the front-end bra an attractive addition to a sports car.